 The core graduate courses required for Microbiology Graduate students are:

-MIBO8170 (Research Seminar) 1 credit hour (must be taken at least twice)
+- MIBO8150 (Seminar in Diversity of Microbial Research) 1 credit hour (must be taken at least 8 x)

-Other courses must be taken to fulfill a requirement of 12 credit hours of graduate-only course work, including other advanced courses in genetics, biochemistry, cell biology, etc. (decided on by the student in consultation with their advisor and committee).
+- Other courses taken to fulfill a requirement of 20 credit hours of graduate-only course work, including GRSC8000 (Rotations, max 6 CR) and other advanced courses in genetics, biochemistry, cell biology, etc. (decided on by the student in consultation with their advisor and committee).

-As noted below, GRSC7770 is a course requirement associated with teaching, and MIBO 7300 is taken during the process of writing the thesis/dissertation.
+- As noted below, GRSC7770 is a course requirement associated with teaching, and MIBO 9300 is taken during the process of writing the dissertation.

-The final step in graduation is passing a thesis/dissertation defense: a seminar followed by oral exam with committee (MS students aim for Year 2 or 3).
+- The final step in graduation is passing a dissertation defense: a public seminar followed by oral exam with committee (PhD aim for Year 5).

-Immediately before graduating, students must be enrolled in three credit hours of MIBO7300 (writing thesis).
+- Immediately before graduating, students must be enrolled in three credit hours of MIBO9300 (writing thesis/dissertation).